So you want to play the harp!

 - You are open to adventure: You’re willing to keep an open mind and heart regarding that which we work and our approach

 - You’re willing to enjoy the music you make right now, whatever your level of experience

-- You have at least 20 minutes most days to devote to harp playing, and you’re willing to figure out a rhythm that works in your life for doing so.
+- You have at least 20 minutes, 3 days a week to devote to harp playing, and you’re willing to figure out a rhythm that works in your life for doing so.